 Although the gathering of church youth groups may have been disrupted due to the pandemic, it’s essential for churches to reinstate church youth group activities as the COVID-19 pandemic is brought under control.
 Unfortunately, the country is still experiencing heightened levels of community transmission of the novel COVID-19 virus and its variants.
 That said, the advice of the CDC is clear that maintaining social-distancing practices and wearing masks can help to greatly reduce the rate of the virus’s spread.
 According to the CDC’s mask guidance, any instance where children will be gathered in an indoor space is cause for mask-wearing.
 While masks are generally not required outdoors, if children will be working in groups, mask-wearing is strongly encouraged.

 For churches, this means continuing to be vigilant when it comes to safety measures and diligently tracking COVID case spikes within their community.
-With these safety measures taken, churches may continue operations that include the reinstatement of church youth groups.
+With these safety measures taken, churches may continue operations that include the reinstatement of church youth ministries.
 As children have suffered greatly during these troubling times, it’s important to work to provide them with opportunities to socialize, learn, practice faith, and make new discoveries — all of which church fun youth group activities can help them achieve.

 This guide will help your church come up with a youth group program filled with COVID-safe youth group activities.